craigfrancis/php-is-literal-rfc/readme.md

 All of these concerns have been addressed by `is_literal()`.

-I also agree with [Scott Arciszewski](https://news-web.php.net/php.internals/87400), "SQL injection is almost a solved problem [by using] prepared statements", where `is_literal()` is essential for identifying the mistakes that are still being made.
+I also agree with [Scott Arciszewski](https://news-web.php.net/php.internals/87400), "SQL injection is almost a solved problem [by using] prepared statements", where `is_literal()` is essential for identifying the mistakes developers are still making.

 ## Backward Incompatible Changes